ulgltas/CUPyDO/README.md

 ## Interfaced solvers compilation (linux - gcc)
 Brief instructions to compile interfaced solvers.
 The full documentation is available on the aforementioned websites.
-The directories containing the external solvers must be placed next to CUPyDO directory.
+The directories containing the external solvers must be placed at the same level as CUPyDO directory.

 ### Common packages
 ```bash